pytorch/kineto/README.md

 ## Holistic Trace Analysis

-Holistic Trace Analysis(HTA) is an open source project performance debugging library aimed at distributed workloads.
-HTA takes as input PyTorch Profiler traces and elevates the performance bottlnecks to enable faster debugging.
+Holistic Trace Analysis (HTA) is an open source performance debugging library aimed at distributed workloads.
+HTA takes as input PyTorch Profiler traces and elevates the performance bottlenecks to enable faster debugging.
 Here's a partial list of features in HTA:

 1. [Temporal Breakdown](https://hta.readthedocs.io/en/latest/source/features/temporal_breakdown.html): Breakdown of GPU time in terms of time spent in computation, communication, memory events, and idle time on a single node and across all ranks.
 1. [Idle Time Breakdown](https://hta.readthedocs.io/en/latest/source/features/idle_time_breakdown.html): Breakdown of GPU idle time into waiting for the host, waiting for another kernel or attributed to an unknown cause.